Editor’s note: This is a guest post by Ryan McRae.

 Then, I dig through my other papers — you know we’ve got a lot to go through if we’ve got a house or kids or a small business — and make sure everything is renewed.
 That way I don’t have to deal with that headache during the winter.

 During the winter I usually want to start back up my habit of exercise and staying fit.
 But winter is a hard time to say, “Boy, do I want to get outside.”
 So I change my routine in the summer with a daily walk.
 And if I know it’s going to be blazing hot outside — summers are muggy here — I aim for an early morning or late evening walk.
+This way of getting back into a healthy habit is in and of itself a summertime project.

 The habit eventually motivates me to do more: I swing some kettlebells and lift some weights.
 When the weather changes, I simply move my workout from outdoors to indoors.
 It’s not a huge shift, which is important.
 Habits are easier to keep when they’re easy to do.
 Plus, I’m still running on the motivation from being outside during the summer — it’s time to take advantage of it.